 Google Analytics allows you to you see lifetime value for customers you acquired through various channels.
 You can find the lifetime value report by navigating to Audience » Lifetime Value.

-We hope this guide gave you some insights into crucial KPIs you can easily track in Google Analytics.
+We hope this guide gave you some insights into crucial eCommerce metrics to track in Google Analytics.

 If you enjoyed this article, you might also want to read 5 best Google Analytics custom reports for your eCommerce shop.